ginaahong/download_webtoons/README.md

     python webtoondl.py link_to_comic /path/to/output

-  *There may be some packages to run the program like:*
+  *You may need to install some packages to run the program.
+Such as:*

   | Package | Version |
   |----|----|